wmbenedetto/turbine.js/README.md

 }
 ```

+---

 #### report

 In many ways, Turbine is just a big state machine.
 As such, it is a centralized mechanism for monitoring the state of your application.
-If your application is in a state that is worth reporting, you can define `report` in your response body.
+If your application is in a state that is worth reporting, you can define `report` in your action object.

 The value of `report` can be anything you want: a string, an object, an array, etc.